gamzi/seven-task/README.md

 * The panel, regrettably, persists in the DOM even when it is not in use.
 This is to allow us the 400ms animation when the panel closes instead of instantly removing it.
 For now i wanted to avoid what i assume would be unecessary complications in the code so didn't think it was worth it to introduce something like `timeout`.
 Although i don't think that the simple panel being in the dom is a big issue i would maybe try to find out if there was an elegant solution to remove the panel only AFTER the 400ms animatio ends.

-* Tests are i think they my weakest link here and the "hardcoded data" changed what i would have usually tried to do.
+* Tests are i think my weakest link here and the "hardcoded data" changed what i would have usually tried to do.
 For example, normally i would have looked into mocking the API response with some sort of mock data, and then used that mock data to check if the correct card was shown.
 I would like to spend more time on tests in general.